Khat vs. Kratom: A Comparison Chart

 Khat and kratom both have pros and cons.

 If you’re looking for a way to deal with the withdrawal symptoms of opioid addiction, kratom is definitely the best choice.
-Kratom is also generally safer to take than khat and has fewer symptoms when you decide to stop taking it.
+Kratom is also generally safer to take than khat and has fewer symptoms when you stop taking it.

 Another big bonus for kratom is that it’s legal throughout most of the US Khat is illegal in the US and has been since 1993.